poLLib/invoice-webapp/README.md

 ## API Documentation

 The API provides endpoints for managing companies and invoices using JSON format.
+You can also use API tool [Swagger](http://localhost:8080/swagger-ui/index.html#/).
 Below is a summary of the available endpoints:

 - **Companies**
   - `GET /api/persons`: Get all companies.